 Note: The Minimum Volumes are measured in the standard measurement required by each specific report.

-The number of digits allowed for area to calculate volume is limited to a 5 digit value for ft2 and a 4 digit value for m2.
-Based on the minimum requirements displayed Table 6-1, configure the instrument as follows:
+The number of digits allowed for area to calculate volume is limited to a 5-digit value for ft and a 4-digit value for m.